-- an updated Business Case that reflects actual operating conditions, baselined against the Business Case in Gateway Review 4 - report on the findings from Post Implementation Review (or equivalent major post project review) - an assessment of the benefits delivered to date and expectations for the future - a summary of contract changes since Gateway Review 4, where applicable - plans for contract improvement and service improvement - performance reports / KPIs - customer surveys - · performance measurement systems - resources, skills appraisals and personnel plans to continue managing the contract - · reports on stakeholder issues - plans for disposal of any assets at the end of the contract (e.g. resources, buildings, staff, Intellectual Property Rights (IPR)) - for construction projects, updated health and safety file; plans for re-use of integrated project team where applicable - for IT-enabled projects, security documents, (e.g. Accreditation Document Set (ADS)). - information showing how client/provider manage the relationship and engage with each other.
+- An updated Business Case or other document that reflects actual operating conditions, baselined against the Business Case in Gateway Review 4 - Report on the findings from Post-Implementation Review (or equivalent major post-project review) - An assessment of the benefits delivered to date and expectations for the future, documented against the Benefits Realisation Plan - A summary of contract changes since Gateway Review 4, where applicable - · Any Statements of Work defined since Gateway Review 4 - Plans for contract improvement and service improvement - Performance reports/KPIs - · Customer surveys - · Performance measurement systems - · Resources, skills appraisals and personnel plans to continue managing the contract - Reports on all issues arising from implementation of the project products/deliverables, For example interfacing issues, stakeholder issues, performance issues, construction faults etc. - Plans for disposal of any assets at the end of the contract (e.g. resources, buildings, staff, Intellectual Property Rights (IPR)) - For construction projects, updated health and safety file; plans for re-use of integrated project team where applicable - For major asset acquisition projects, updated health and safety file; standard operating procedures relevant to the assets, service history and/or maintenance logs - For IT-enabled projects, security documents, (e.g. Accreditation Document Set (ADS)) - Documentation showing how client/provider will manage the ongoing relationship and engage with each other: contract management plans, Memoranda of Understanding, SLAs etc.